Comparing the Outcome of Immobilizing Lower Limb Injuries Using Standard-Sized and Half-Length Short Leg Splints

 How to Cite

 Comparing the Outcome of Immobilizing Lower Limb Injuries Using Standard-Sized and Half-Length Short Leg Splints.
 (2019).
-International Journal of Health Studies, 4(4). https://doi.org/10.22100/ijhs.v4i4.650
+International Journal of Health Studies (Undergoing Change to Shahroud Journal of Medical Sciences), 4(4). https://doi.org/10.22100/ijhs.v4i4.650